xasyhack/xasyhack.github.io/README.md

   - The ambiguous message sent by the attacker is interpreted by the back-end server as two individual HTTP requests.
   - The second request is designed to perform a malicious action, which cannot be accomplished by the first request.
 - Vulnerable HTTP feature: Keep Alive mode, Pipelined queries, Chunked queries and responses
+- 4 steps
+  - pick an endpoint
+  - prepare repeater for request smuggling
+  - detect the CL.TE vulnerability
+  - confirm the CL.TE vulnerability

 **Attack types**
 - https://www.cobalt.io/blog/a-pentesters-guide-to-http-request-smuggling